thorlindberg/thesis/dissertation/8-2 results-comparison.md

 <br>

-{"sub":"Type-safety and transformation of JSON"}
+{"sub":"Embedding types and data structure in TXON"}

 <!--
 2. Transform JSON data structure by embedding TXON types in an initialiser property at its root node.